The Complete and Utter Newby Tutorial for Dwarf Fortress – Part 2: “No, srsly, WTF?!”

 dftutorial30

 Now let your boys dig!
 Dig boys, dig!
+And make sure all your areas set to be dug connect back to your stairs!

 Along the way you may get various messages about striking various ores.
 That’s good news!
 Metal is very handy, as you can imagine.
 But we’ll worry about metal later.